ErichDylus/Open-Source-Law/forms/legal/SMLLC Checklist.md

 - [ ] `State-specific` check whether any professional licensing is required for your commercial operation
 - [ ] `Local-specific` check whether any licenses or permits are needed for your LLC's business
 - [ ] `State-specific` file the necessary formation documents, or consider using a corporate service company for formation of the entity, registered agent, and state filings (including payment of annual fees and handling annual reports).
-    - popular choices include LegalZoom, Zenbusiness, etc.
+    - popular choices include doola, Zenbusiness, LegalZoom, etc.
     - such services may also assist in any "doing business as" (DBA) name filings, annual property filings, etc.
 - [ ] `State-specific` ask your lawyer whether the registered agent's address may be used as the LLC's address
     - some states require the primary address where your business is conducted (which for many SMLLCs might be a home address)